Argentina's main grains port workers' unions launch new wage strike

 By Hugh Bronstein

-"Given the persistent lack of willingness on the part of export companies to reach a wage contract," a statement from the country's oilseed workers federation said, "the struggle continues."
+"Given the persistent lack of willingness on the part of export companies to reach a wage contract, the struggle continues," a statement from the country's oilseed workers federation said.

 Gustavo Idigoras, head of Argentina's CIARA-CEC export companies' chamber, said the labor organizations were asking for excessive salary increases.